The

 Charlotte “Cheri” Reed

 Charlotte joined KP Counseling in February 2021.
-She is a licensed clinical professional counselor (LCPC) a certified alcohol and drug counselor (CADC), a problem and compulsive gambling counselor (PCGC), with an adolescent treatment endorsement (ATE), and is a national board-certified counselor (NCC).
+She is a licensed clinical professional counselor (LCPC) a certified alcohol and drug counselor (CADC), and with an adolescent treatment endorsement (ATE).

 Charlotte has 17 years of working with adolescents, adults, children, and families in a variety of settings, including residential, outpatient, and recovery homes.
 She specializes in working with children, adolescents, adults with experience in addressing anxiety, depression, life transitions, personality disorders, substance abuse, parent-child relational issues, process addiction, low self-esteem, anger management, domestic violence, trauma, and LGBTQ-related issues.